Chemical companies want you to believe that antibacterial hand soaps are better than plain soap at protecting you from spreading viruses.

 - Medical equipment … and more.

-Today, they’re everywhere—including inside the people who use products that contain them.
+Today, these antibacterial compounds everywhere—including inside the people who use products that contain them.
 They’ve been found in people’s urine, blood, breast milk, and even inside their noses.

 A University of Michigan study found triclosan in the noses of 41 percent of their subjects.